 L'Ange du Foyer by Max Ernst (1891-1976) is the painting of such a man.
-Known as one of the great Dada and Surrealists of his time, Ernst portrays a vivid creature in a moment of joyous expression.
-Seemingly alive and grinning, the individual bursts with color, leading with a determined gape of his mouth and pleasant squint of his eyes, and showing no regard for how he may appear.
-By human standards, he is in some ways horrifying yet ultimately fascinating.
-He embodies movement and attention-getting displays yet cannot avoid aesthetic imperfections that may be perfect for him, but uncomfortable for others.
+Known as one of the great Dada and Surrealism artists of his time, Ernst portrays a vivid creature in a moment of joyous expression.
+Seemingly alive and grinning, the individual bursts with color, leading with a determined gape of his mouth and a pleasant squint of his eyes, and showing no regard for how he may appear.
+By human standards, he is, in some ways, horrifying yet ultimately fascinating.
+He embodies movement and attention-getting displays, yet cannot avoid aesthetic imperfections that may be perfect for him, but uncomfortable for others.

 L'Ange du Foyer is roughly translated to mean, "The Angel of the Home (or Hearth)" and is a poignant way of defining the aforementioned man.
 In some ways--and if taken literally--this angel could easily watch over someone's home with success.
-Yet for the home owner, this angel could be a bit too much to take.
-It calls into question why we as humans at times feel unfairly exhausted by someone's persona.
+Yet, for the home owner, this angel could be a bit too much to take.
+It calls into question why we as humans, at times, feel unduly exhausted by someone's persona.
 Shouldn't it always be about who that person is from the heart?

 A comment was made to the man that it seemed highly unlikely others could not find him as appealing as the person speaking to him.
-He chuckled and brushed off the compliment not to be thankless but because he knew exactly how others have treated him.
-He's been hurt countless times by the comments and actions of those around him and at varying moments in his life.
-Yet each day, he continues to display his true personality never giving up or forsaking who he is at his very core.
-He refuses to give in to pressure to be a certain way that others dictate.
+He chuckled and brushed off the compliment, not to be thankless, but because he knew all too well how others have already treated him.
+He's been hurt countless times by the comments and actions of those around him, and at varying moments in his life.
+Yet, each day, he continues to display his true personality, never giving up or forsaking who he is at his very core.
+He refuses to give in to the pressure to be a certain way that others dictate.
 Why should he?